 Working while traveling

-My story for the first three years that I traveled non stop around the world is simple: I saved enough money to travel around for years!
-I never really thought about where to go and what to do.
-To me it was just a matter of leaving my comfort zone and looking for an adventure, which was making me happy and still does!
+My story about the first 4 years around the world is simple: I saved enough money and knew how to spend money.
+Never did I think I would become a professional travel blogger!
+It was just a matter of leaving my comfort zone and looking for an adventure, which was making me happy and still does!

-I really hope my travels inspire you and if that’s the case let me know!
-Im really happy to interact with my followers for as much as I can!
+I really hope my travels inspire you to take a leap of faith and chase your dreams.
+I love to interact with my followers for as much as I can!
 Let me fuel your wanderlust by sending you to my blog 30 things I only experienced because I traveled.
 In this list I sum up to most amazing things I did while being on the road.
 From hot air ballooning to world wonders and from chasing the worlds biggest waterfalls to learning foreign languages.

 I really hope this article was an inspiration for you!
-If you would like to help me could you please share this on Google+ or Facebook?
-Or pin it to Pinterest for me?
+If you would like to help me could you please share the link of this article on Facebook, Twitter or pin it to Pinterest for me?
 Thank you so much...
 A small thing for you to do, which can make a big difference for me.